rsoiffer/Forge-of-Power/adventuring-rules.md

 ## Inspiration

 The GM is encouraged to reward players for good roleplaying with a mechanic called inspiration.
 Whenever the GM thinks a player did something cool or immersive, the GM should give that player a point of inspiration.
-You can spend a point of inspiration to reroll any skill roll or damage roll that your character makes.
+You can spend a point of inspiration to reroll any die roll or damage roll that your character makes.
 This is a [[Fortune]] effect.

 ## NPC Attitude